murrty/youtube-dl-gui/README.md

 fuck you riaa

 # youtube-dl-gui
-GUI for [youtube-dl](https://rg3.github.io/youtube-dl) + [FFmpeg](https://ffmpeg.org/) (ffmpeg.exe & ffprobe.exe) (which is used for converting).
+GUI for [youtube-dl](https://ytdl-org.github.io/youtube-dl/) (and forks) + [FFmpeg](https://ffmpeg.org/) (ffmpeg.exe & ffprobe.exe) which is used for converting.

-The goal of youtube-dl-gui is to make it as accessible to as many people as possible, which means a lot of power-user options aren't available in the general settings.
+The goal of youtube-dl-gui is to make it as accessible to as many people as possible, with as many arguments added as options as I use them... or get requested to add them.
+If at all.

-That doesn't mean that power users can't use it, either.
-I included custom arguments for anyone who wants to set their own for downloading or converting.
+Powerusers can use the custom arguments option to have almost absolute control of the input arguments, excepting the URL and the output.

+The forks that are supported are [youtube-dl](https://github.com/ytdl-org/youtube-dl), [yt-dlc](https://github.com/blackjack4494/yt-dlc), and [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+Additional forks can be added, by request.

 # Prerequisites

 This requires .NET Framework 4.5 or higher, the reasoning is because this program frequently uses Github's API which now only allows TLS 1.2, which isn't available on previous frameworks because...
 Microsoft.

-As soon as everything is settled, I can work on a more compatible version for < NET 4.5.
+On the plus side, everything that isn't older than Windows 7 (bless up, Windows 7) supports it.

+Sorry to Windows XP users, it's just the world we live in.
+Even though it's a terrible world, and one that I don't want to live in, it's the world we live in.

 # Usage